 Charles H. Reinike III

 Charles H. Reinike III is a painter, sculptor and gallery owner.
 He was born in New Orleans in 1947 to Charles and Vera Reinike, both of whom were artists.
-He has worked as an artist since 1970 and always uses "III" at the end of his name to distinguish himself professionally from his father.
+He has worked as an artist since 1970 and always uses at the end of his name to distinguish himself professionally from his father.

 Upon graduation, he began to work with his father on large commissioned works, at first as an apprentice and later as a partner.
 In 1971, Reinike and his wife, Edna, assumed the ownership of the gallery that his parents had founded in 1930.
 They expanded its scope, and in 1988, they relocated the gallery to Atlanta, where it remains.

 Over the years, Reinike produced paintings, murals, functional art and sculpture for public spaces and private homes.
 He restored a number of important works in historic buildings in New Orleans, where he once lived.
-The large scale of murals and the understanding of historic elements directly influenced his choice of subjects in his current work and the techniques he uses today.
+The large scale of murals and the understanding of historic elements directly influenced his choice of subjects in his paintings and the techniques he uses today.

 In recent years, Reinike has declined most commissions and has concentrated instead on his paintings and his pewter creations.
 He works daily in his Atlanta studio.